-- Enrollment required each quarter to begin earning 5% cash back
+- Enrollment required each quarter to begin earning 5 percent cash back

-Who should skip: Unfortunately, if you’re a young adult but not a student, you cannot apply.
-Also, if the idea of keeping track of rotating categories sounds like too much work, you should steer clear.
+Who should skip: If you’re a young adult but are not enrolled in a two or four-year education institution, you won’t qualify for the card.
+Or, if keeping track of rotating categories sounds like too much work, you may want to steer clear.

 Comparing the best credit cards to build credit

 |Card||Secured or unsecured||Rewards||APR|

 |Petal 2 “Cash Back, No Fees” Visa Credit Card||Unsecured||17.99%-31.99% variable|